 Yes, you can get a warranty for a used car after buying the vehicle if you get the warranty from a third-party extended warranty company.
-It is possible to purchase an extended warranty after the manufacturer's warranty ends, but most modern car manufacturers have a clause requiring car owners to enroll in an extended warranty program before the manufacturer's warranty program ends.
+It is possible to purchase an extended warranty after the manufacturer's warranty ends, but most modern car manufacturers require car owners to enroll in an extended warranty program before the manufacturer's warranty program expires.
 Buying the warranty when buying the car is easier, as you can include the cost in your monthly payment.
 And most warranties are transferable if you decide to sell.

 Most extended dealer warranties usually allow you to include the cost of coverage in the price of the vehicle.
 While this may seem like a good idea, it will increase the total cost of the vehicle, causing you to pay interest on the policy and therefore increasing your monthly payment and the total cost of the vehicle.
 You don't need or should buy an extended warranty when you buy the car from a dealer.
 Instead, you can look for third-party warranty providers to find more cost-effective coverage that better protects your car.
 The only used cars that automatically come with a warranty are certified used vehicles (CPO).

 In addition, there are cases where the manufacturer's warranty is still in effect for a used car that you buy.
 There are also some cases where a used car may be covered by an extended warranty purchased by a previous owner that can be transferred.
 The factory warranty is a guarantee that the dealer will help replace or repair any part of your vehicle that is defective after purchase.
 However, the factory warranty doesn't cover things like oil changes and regular maintenance.
 A factory warranty can still apply to a used car if it hasn't expired or if you purchase a certified second-hand warranty from the manufacturer.